-Setting MAC-Address Control
+Setting MAC Address Filtering

-The MAC-address filter is a powerful security feature that allows you to specify which computers are allowed on the network.
+The MAC address filter is a powerful security feature that allows you to specify which computers are allowed on the network.
 Any computer attempting to access the network that is not specified in the filter list will be denied access.
-When you enable this feature, you must enter a name for the user and the MAC address of each client on your network to allow network access.
-Next, click "Add" to save the settings.
+When you enable this feature, you must enter the MAC address of each client (computer) on your network to allow network access to each.